-Typically developing young children learn naturally through play, this can be very different for children on the autistic spectrum who can be repetitive and ritualistic in their behaviour.
+A neurotypical child learns naturally through play, but this can be very different for children on the autistic spectrum.
+They often lack the motivation and imagination to play and can be exclusive, repetitive and ritualistic in their behaviour.

 Jane didn’t choose play therapy as her vocation; it chose her!

-Your child doesn’t have to have an official diagnosis to have play therapy and we are happy to liaise with other professionals involved with your child to get the best outcome.
+Your child doesn’t need an official diagnosis to have play therapy and we are happy to liaise with all other professionals involved to achieve the very best possible outcomes.

-In the first instance Jane will spend time with parents/guardians to fully understand your child, no one knows the child like the parents do and this vital information will be used to build the initial bespoke programme to suit their needs, challenges and goals discussed.
+Initially Jane will spend time with parents/guardians to fully understand each child and their challenges.
+No-one knows your child as well as you and the vital information and insights you provide will be used to build the bespoke programme to suit their specific needs and the target outcomes we agree together.

-If you feel your child would benefit from play therapy, then please do not hesitate to contact Jane for an informal chat.
+If you want more information, please contact Jane for an informal chat.